 Cassie-Kay McQuinn

-Cassie-Kay McQuinn graduated with her Bachelor of Science degree in Aerospace Engineering with Summa Cum Laude and Engineering Honors, and a M.S. in Aerospace Engineering both from Texas A&M University.
+Cassie-Kay McQuinn graduated with her Bachelor of Science degree in Aerospace Engineering with Engineering Honors, and a M.S. in Aerospace Engineering both from Texas A&M University.
+In addition to completing Engineering Honors, she is a Presidential Endowed Scholar and has earned a certificate of Holistic Leadership in Engineering through completion of the Zachry Leadership Program.
 Her Masters thesis, titled “Online Near-Real Time Open-Loop System Identification from Closed-Loop Flight Test Data“, investigated identifying linear dynamic models onboard a vehicle in near-real time with and without an active controller.
 This work was performed for a small Unmanned Air System (UAS) utilizing low cost, commercial-off-the-shelf components.
+She is currently pursing a Ph.D. in Aerospace Engineering.

 Carla Zaramella

-Carla Zaramella, a member of VSCL since January 2022, is a first year M.E. in Aerospace Engineering student.
+Carla Zaramella, a member of VSCL since January 2022, is a second year M.E. in Aerospace Engineering student.
 She graduated in December 2024 with a B.S. in Aerospace Engineering and minor in Mathematics.
-She has contributed towards the System Identification Project and aided with Flight Testing.
-Carla has interned with Raytheon Technologies for two summers, working on land/air radar defense systems.
+As an undergraduate, she contributed towards the System Identification Project and aided with Flight Testing.
+As a graduate student, she is a Teaching Assistant for a junior-level flight dynamics course and contributed towards MARBLES and the 6-DOF Linear Flight Simulator.